ManiaExchange/GeryKnockout/docs/cli.md

 - `/ko remove *` - puts everyone who's playing out of the knockout

 Note: `/ko remove *` will exit a tiebreaker.

+Note: if the command was performed during a round and `/ko restart` or `/ko skip` is used afterwards, the player will remain in the knockout.

 ### /ko spec (*login* | \*)
 Same as `/ko remove` but instead puts the player into spectator status.
 Use if a knocked out player is afk and becomes a cause of synchronization delays.